 The crime of aggravated battery if convicted is a second-degree felony.
 If convicted, you will face up to fifteen years in prison, followed by fifteen years of probation and a fine of up to $10,000.
 Aggravated battery in the state of Florida is considered a level 7 offense.
 This means the judge presiding over your case is required to sentence an offender to a minimum of twenty-one months in prison, but can also impose the fifteen-year statutory maximum sentence for prison time.

-You and your defense attorney can work on your defense with one of these possibilities.
-Specific defense to a charge of an aggravated battery includes lack of knowledge of pregnancy, self-defense, consent, and insufficient intent.
+You and your attorney can work on your defense with one of these possibilities.
+Specific defense to a charge of aggravated battery includes lack of knowledge of pregnancy, self-defense, consent, and insufficient intent.

 One main element on the charge of aggravated battery is to prove your contact was non-consensual.
 A legal defense could also be used if two people engage in a fight and the party you were engaged with gets hurt more seriously than they expected, and files charges against you.
 Because they consented to enter this fight with you, they cannot charge you with battery as the contact was consensual.